-The Kankakee River offers one of the most expansive areas to fish in Northwest Indiana, with around 90 miles of river basin to cast your line.
-There are a ton of different access points to this river and you can fish right off some riverbeds and bridges.
-No matter where you decide to try your luck in the Kankakee, you'll have the opportunity to catch smallmouth bass, walleye and even some northern pike.
-Many big fish come out of this river, including a record-setting 20-pound northern pike.
+The Kankakee River offers one of the most expansive areas to fish in Northwest Indiana, offering approximately 90 miles of river basin to cast your line.
+There are a number of access points to this river and you can fish right off some riverbeds and bridges.
+No matter where you decide to try your luck on the Kankakee, you'll have the opportunity to catch smallmouth bass, walleye as well as some northern pike.
+Many big fish have come out of this river, including a record-setting 20-pound northern pike.
 This is a great place for experienced fishermen who are looking for a challenge and a chance to get that trophy catch.

 One of the more unique places on this list is Salt Creek, located just south of Valparaiso.
 It serves as a tributary to the Little Calumet River.
 Salt Creek has a scenic backdrop and just the right atmosphere for some fantastic early morning or late afternoon fishing.
 This is a great place to catch some steelhead, salmon, skamania and small stream trout.
 It's a lengthy creek, so there are plenty of access points, but they all tend to be a little hike off the side of the road.
 Salt Creek is just off of U.S. 30 in Valparaiso, not far from Zao Island, or catch it around State Road 2.
 You can also access Salt Creek from Imagination Glen Park at 2275 McCool Rd. in Portage.

 Little Calumet River

-There was a time through the 40s and 50s that the Little Calumet was not really adequate for fishing.
-Thankfully, the river has been a priority for cleanup and there has since been a lot of restoration has happened since then and now this is a fantastic spot for catching fish.
-There are some good size largemouth bass there, as well as smallmouth bass, trout, salmon and dogfish.
+There was a time through the 40s and 50s that the Little Calumet was not adequate for fishing.
+Thankfully, the river has been a priority for cleanup and there has since been a lot of restoration and is now a fantastic spot for catching fish.
+You may be able to catch largemouth bass there, as well as smallmouth bass, trout, salmon and dogfish.
 This is a unique area that allows for canoe/kayaking fishing opportunities as well.
-The Heron Rookery in the Indiana Dunes National Park is a good spot to access the river.
+Heron Rookery in the Indiana Dunes National Park is a recommended access point for fishing along the river.